Chautauqua Institution, Chautauqua NY: Feed Your Head

 “…every man has the right to be all he can be, to all that he can know…” (John Heyl Vincent from his Founder’s Day Speech 1888) – inscribed on a ceiling beam in the main lobby of this rambling Victorian hotel.

-The guest room board behind the reception desk no longer works, but historic in its own right.
+The guest room board behind the reception desk no longer works, but is historic in its own right.
 It was installed by light bulb inventor, Thomas Alva Edison himself.
 Edison married Mina Miller, the daughter of one of the founders of Chautauqua, Lewis Miller, and was therefore personally involved with the Institution.

 Athenaeum Hotel Lobby Chautauqua NY